nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Allow user to define their own recurrence rule.
     * Pros: Greater flexibility in planning lessons outside the regular weekly recurrence.
-    * Cons: Difficult to detect clashes with the endless possibilities.
+    * Cons: Difficult to detect clashes with so many possibilities.

 <br />